North Forney High School

-North Forney High School (NFHS) is a public high school located in Forney, Texas, and is one of two high schools in the Forney Independent School District located in north-central Kaufman County.
+North Forney High School (NFHS) is a public high school located in Kaufman County, Texas outside of Forney and is one of two high schools in the Forney Independent School District.
 It is classified as a 6A school by the UIL.
-Varsity competition began during the 2010–11 school year, and North Forney had its first graduation in 2012.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency (TEA).
+Varsity competition began during the 2010–11 school year, and North Forney High School had its first graduation in 2012.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 80 (B) overall, 76 (C) for Student Achievement, 79 (C) for School Progress, and 82 (B) for Closing the Gaps.
 In 2014, North Forney High School was recognized as having a certified Project Lead the Way high-school engineering program.

 Athletics

 The North Forney Falcons compete in volleyball, cross-country, basketball, football, powerlifting, soccer, golf, tennis, swimming, track, baseball, and softball.

 NFL safety Armani Watts played football at North Forney and graduated from the school in 2014.
-He played at Texas A&M from 2014–17 and was drafted in the fourth round of the 2018 NFL Draft by the Kansas City Chiefs.
+He played at Texas A&M from 2014–17 and was drafted in the fourth round of the 2018 NFL draft by the Kansas City Chiefs.
 Watts helped Kansas City to a victory in Super Bowl LIV.